Seattle mother-daughter pair to attend State of the Union

 In 2022, Christensen and Kollmar shared their experiences with the first lady during a Joining Forces event in support of Hidden Helpers.
 Joining Forces is Jill Biden’s White House initiative to support military and veteran families, survivors, and caregivers, according to the White House.

-Rock star Bono; the man who disarmed a gunman in last month’s Monterey Park, California, shooting; and the family of Tyre Nichols will also sit alongside first lady Jill Biden, as well as second gentleman Douglas Emhoff and Oksana Markarova, ambassador from Ukraine.
+Other guests Tuesday night will include rock star Bono; the man who disarmed a gunman in last month’s Monterey Park, California, shooting; and the family of Tyre Nichols.
+Second gentleman Douglas Emhoff and Oksana Markarova, ambassador from Ukraine, also will join Jill Biden.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.